-This task is designed to encourage you to begin to engage with theoretical perspectives on education and to reflect on their implications for you as a secondary school teacher.
-It offers opportunities for you to develop your capacity for critical reading, to communicate clearly and formally through writing and to integrate references to the literature into your own work.
-The task will help your tutors to assess your academic writing skills, to understand your existing strengths and to diagnose areas for development.
+The reading we have provided is designed to encourage you to begin to engage with theoretical perspectives on education and to reflect on their implications for you as a secondary school teacher.
+It offers opportunities for you to develop your capacity for critical reading.
+A written task based on this reading will be set at the start of term in September.

-Read the two extracts provided (one by Michael Young, the other by Haydon and Heilbronn) and look at the current National Curriculum (overall and for your subject).
-Then write up to 1,000 words in response to the following question:
+Read the two extracts provided (one by Michael Young, the other by Haydon and Heilbronn) and the recommended reading from your subject tutor.

-How can the main aims of the secondary curriculum be met through the teaching and learning in your subject?
+As you read, think about how can the main aims of the secondary curriculum be met through the teaching and learning in your subject.